 Infrared temperature sensor driver for Linux kernel released

-Melexis has contributed and maintains a driver for the MLX90632 IR temperature sensor into the Linux Kernel version 4.17, which is one of the most used operating systems on embedded devices, Internet of Things (IoT) devices and mobile phones in the world.
+Melexis has contributed and maintains a driver for the MLX90632 infrared (IR) temperature sensor into the Linux Kernel v4.17, which is one of the most used operating systems on embedded devices, Internet of Things (IoT) devices and mobile phones in the world.

 The inclusion of the MLX90632 driver in the Linux Kernel offers an easy interface for all software developers on Raspberry Pi, BeagleBone, ODROID, Intel Edison and other embedded systems that run Linux (or Android) and have an I2C interface.